Good Neighbors (organization): Partnerships and recognition

-Good Neighbors was founded by Il-ha YI and seven founding members on March 28, 1991, as the Korea Neighborhood Love Association under the Ministry of Health and Welfare.
-The international relief and development project was started with Bangladesh's poor relief in 1992, Somalia in 1993, and Rwanda's refugee relief activities in 1994.
-In March 1996, the corporation was disbanded and a social welfare corporation was established, and the first private organization to open a child abuse counseling center nationwide and began professional intervention in children affected by abuse.
-In 1996, Korea's first NGO was granted comprehensive consultation status by the United Nations Economic and Social Council(UNECOSOC).
-On August 1, 2002, the organization was renamed Good Neighbors, and in August 2003, Good Neighbors International was registered with the Ministry of Foreign Affairs.
+In 1996, South Korea's first NGO was granted comprehensive consultation status by the United Nations Economic and Social Council(UN ECOSOC).
+On August 1, 2002, the organization was renamed Good Neighbors, and in August 2003, Good Neighbors International was registered with the South Korean Ministry of Foreign Affairs.
 Since then, emergency relief has been provided for disasters such as the Sichuan earthquake, Haiti earthquake, East Japan earthquake, and Nepal earthquake.
-In 2007, he was awarded the Millennium Development Goals Award (MDGs Award), organized by the United Nations and the International Union of Labor and Management Organizations, for his contribution to universal primary education.
+In 2007, the group was awarded the Millennium Development Goals Award, organized by the United Nations and the International Union of Labor and Management Organizations, for his contribution to universal primary education.